bernardograssi/ai/aiprojects/aiproject1/src/project1/readme.md

 # Frecell Sollitaire Solver
-Ryan Farrell, Bernardo Santos, Allen Westgate
+Authors: Ryan Farrell, Bernardo Santos, Allen Westgate

 ## Description
 This project creates a random game of Freecell Sollitaire and outputs it to the screen before moving to solve the game in the shortest time possible.